Unity-Technologies/EntityComponentSystemSamples/Docs/systems.md

 - `SimulationSystemGroup`, which updates at the end of the `Update` phase of the Unity player loop.
 - `PresentationSystemGroup`, which updates at the end of the `PreLateUpdate` phase of the Unity player loop.

-The systems and system groups will normally be added to the `SimulationSystemGroup`, but this can be overridden by marking them with the [`[UpdateInGroup]`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.UpdateInGroupAttribute.html) attribute.
-For example, if a `FooSystem` has the attribute `UpdateInGroup(typeof(InitializationSystemGroup))]`, then `FooSystem` will be added to the `InitializationSystemGroup` instead of the `SimulationSystemGroup`.
-A system or system group with the [`[DisableAutoCreation]`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.DisableAutoCreationAttribute.html) attribute will not be instantiated by the automatic bootstrapping.
+Automatic bootstrapping creates an instance of every system and system group (except those with the [`[DisableAutoCreation]`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.DisableAutoCreationAttribute.html) attribute).
+These instances are added added to the `SimulationSystemGroup` unless overridden by the [`[UpdateInGroup]`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.UpdateInGroupAttribute.html) attribute.
+For example, if a system has the attribute `UpdateInGroup(typeof(InitializationSystemGroup))]`, then the system will be added to the `InitializationSystemGroup` instead of the `SimulationSystemGroup`.

 The automatic bootstrapping process can be disabled with scripting defines: